balajibenhur/GRC-AI-Agent/README.md

 # AI Assistant for GRC Queries

-This project is a Flask-based AI assistant for handling client queries about a payment processing platform hosted on AWS.
+This project is a Flask-based AI assistant for handling grc queries about a application hosted on AWS.
 The assistant is compliant with frameworks like PCI DSS, NIST 800-53, NIST RMF, and NIST CSF.

 ## Features
 - Answers compliance and security-related questions.